“It’s probably a phase.”

 Words that I will never forget!

 As a result of that encounter, I started thinking and re-evaluating my entire outlook in life.
-I realized that if I, a bisexual mother who knew her child was gay from a very young age, could struggle with understanding and supporting them, then I knew for sure that there must be other parents (gay or straight), who are also struggling with the same, particularly those whose children have just come out who might be having a hard time with accepting, understanding or supporting them.
+I realized that if I, a mother (also in the Queer community) who knew her child was gay from a very young age, could struggle with understanding and supporting them, then I knew for sure that there must be other parents (gay or straight), who are also struggling with the same.

 Since I work in the youth suicide prevention arena, I know that suicide is very common in the LGBTQ+ community, particularly amongst transgender children.
 I also know that African American children aged 5 through 12 are twice as likely as their White counterparts to die by suicide.
 So, I quit my job as a general pediatrician to focus on preventing suicide in our youth.